Search

 Anima Jhagroe-Ruissen sees Henna, with the divine ancestoral knowledges they carry, as her teacher.
 In Stories told through Henna-time, Henna and Anima explore their relation by reinterpreting time through their plant-body rhythms in a Mehndi-Dance Performance.
 They situate their connection in the netherlands, being implicated in the modern/colonial order.
 This also means dealing with oppressing-resisting relations they are forced to inhabit.
 What lessons can we learn from Hennatime collectively to keep resisting, healing and being playful?

-In Three Songs to Re-member: A Tree, Lina Issa moves through landscapes of memory and loss, of grief and joy, exploring what it means:
+In Three Songs to Re-member: A Tree, A Fruit, A Seed, Lina Issa moves through landscapes of memory and loss, of grief and joy, exploring what it means:

 To inherit a tree that you can never touch, to pass on a trauma to your child, and to conserve seeds of people that are being exterminated.